-And it’s a prime time to celebrate our Canadian citizenship, for it was on today’s date in 1947 the Canadian Citizenship Act came into effect under the government of Prime Minister William Lyon Mackenzie King.
+On today’s date in 1947, the Canadian Citizenship Act came into effect under the government of Prime Minister William Lyon Mackenzie King.

 Before this point, people born in Canada, as well as naturalized immigrants, were considered British subjects rather than Canadian citizens; however, the Canadian Citizenship Act defined Canadian citizenship and allowed residents of the country to obtain citizenship regardless of their country of origin.

 According to the Immigration, Refugees and Citizenship Canada website, the act gave legal recognition to the terms “Canadian citizen” and “Canadian citizenship.”

 “The Act established who was and who could become a Canadian citizen.
 There were many provisions for loss of citizenship, including retention provisions for the first and subsequent generations born outside Canada.
 The Act also contained provisions which provided special treatment for British subjects.
 In general, Canadian citizens who acquired citizenship of another country automatically lost Canadian citizenship (dual citizenship was not recognized).”

 In 1977, the Citizenship Act replaced the 1947 Canadian Citizenship Act with “a more equitable statute.”
 The Citizenship Act also received two amendments (one in 2007 and another in 2009).
 More recently, in 2014-15, the Strengthening Canadian Citizenship Act (Bill C-24) came into effect.